paul-hammant/qdox/README.md

 QDox is a high speed, small footprint parser for extracting class/interface/method definitions from source files complete with JavaDoc @tags.
 It is designed to be used by active code generators or documentation tools.

+# Migration from Codehaus

+This project used to be on Codehaus, in Subversion.
+The trunk of that has been git-svn-cloned to here.
+Maven repos have the sources jars for released versions of Qdox.
+The [old issues from codehaus are hosted statically on a GH-pages repo](http://paul-hammant.github.io/Old_Qdox_Issues/)

 # In A Nutshell

 A custom built parser has been built using JFlex and BYacc/J. These have been chosen because of their proven performance and they require no external libraries at runtime.